 The VTSV Region SWP Plan identifies potential sources of contamination (PSOCs) and other issues of concern for the Phoenix Spring Infiltration Gallery and the Gunsite Spring.
 While the Phoenix Spring Infiltration Gallery is the sole drinking water source for the Village currently, the Village plans to pursue development of the Gunsite Spring as a second source of drinking water.
 In 2018 the Village initiated hydrogeological studies of the Gunsite Spring and the Pattison Trust initiated the same for the Bull of the Woods Spring.
 One goal of these investigations is to assess the feasibility of developing the springs as additional drinking water sources for the Village.
 The Village has secured funding for additional studies and engineering for Gunsite Spring.
-It plans to issue a Request for Proposal for engineering and design of Gunsite Spring as a drinking water source, delineates a SWP Area, and identifies PSOCs and other areas of concern.
+It plans to issue a Request for Proposal for engineering and design of Gunsite Spring as a drinking water source in 2020.
+This SWP Plan includes the Gunsite Spring as a potential drinking water source, delineates a SWP Area, and identifies PSOCs and other areas of concern.
 Considerations for whether the Bull of the Woods Spring would be another drinking water source for the Village are beyond the scope of this SWP Plan.